-Leftover Turkey Croquettes Recipe
+Easy Leftover Turkey Croquettes Recipe

 If you’re fortunate enough to have holiday leftovers, it’s the ideal opportunity to transform them into something really delicious.
 Enter croquettes.
 Croquettes rolls off the tongue a little more smoothly than leftover turkey mashed potato cakes, doesn’t it?
 That being said, this downhome transformation is bound to hit the spot.